I’ve written already this month about my love of movies and blockbusters.

 As you travel around the experience, you can capture images onto a QR code that’s printed on your ticket – just scan your QR code in front of the various machines, and your photos will all be added to your account, for free download later.
 I thought this made for such a fun memento of the visit.

-If you’re in the area of the O2 then I highly recommend popping in to Sky Studios – the studios are free and open daily from 12-8pm on event days, and from 12-6pm on non-event days, or from 11am on weekends.
+If you’re in the area of the O2 then I highly recommend popping in to Sky Studios at O2 in London – the studios are free and open daily from 12-8pm on event days, and from 12-6pm on non-event days, or from 11am on weekends.
 Further details over on the Sky website.